MediaComem/comem-webdev/subjects/angular/README.md

 }
 ```

+#### Calling a method from a button

+To use our new method,
-And add a button to use that method in the template:
+you can add a button in the template in `src/app/app.component.html`:

 ```html
 <p>